IT Transformation in the Eyes of Procurement

 The congruent evolution of IT and procurement

-After many years and companies, I developed a high respect for my IT colleagues.
+After many years and companies, I greatly respected my IT colleagues.

-Outside they could be edgy, but inside they are super smart, supportive, and ultra-resilient.
-It is tough to get into their circle of trust, but once you are there, you can always rely upon them.
+Outside, they could be edgy, but inside, they are super intelligent, supportive, and ultra-resilient.
+Getting into their circle of trust is tough, but once you are there, you can always rely upon them.

 Besides such behavioral sympathies, procurement and IT evolution is alike.